appfuse/appfuse-light/extras/stripes/README.txt

 1. It doesn't seem possible to put <stripes:messages> in a messages.jsp file that's included in a SiteMesh decorator.
 Putting in directly in the page works fine.

-2. Tests in UserFormBean test haven't been flushed out for all CRUD operations (due to #2).
+2. Tests in UserFormBeanTest test haven't been flushed out for all CRUD operations.

-3. Tests fail when running from Ant.